malhotra5/Manim-Tutorial/README.md

 This is theta subscript 1.
 The _ signifies subscript.
 Like usual, the {} brackets aren't displayed in the equation.
 For more symbol options, go to the [resources](#Resources) section.

 Now, we will look at a complex way of writing equations using VGroup.
+Let's look at what a VGroup is.

+A VGroup is a list of mobjects who to which you can apply animations all at once.
+For example, if you have a list of circles, you could transform all of them into squares, by only transforming the VGroup.

+Capabilities: You can animate all the mobjects at once, you can animate specific mobjects by indexing them.

 **Click for results on YouTube:**